7 Days To Breaking Up with Sugar by Eric Edmeades and Mindvalley is a transformative program designed to help you ditch sugar cravings in just a week.

 Eric Edmeades is an international speaker, author, and architect of several highly effective and transformational seminars, workshops, and retreats worldwide.

-Suffering for most of his teens and early 20s with severe allergies, sinus troubles, throat infections, and acne, he was only weeks away from surgery to take out his tonsils when a friend of his urged him to attend a personal transformation seminar.
+Suffering for most of his teens and early 20s with severe allergies, sinus troubles, throat infections, and acne, he was only weeks away from surgery to take out his tonsils when a friend urged him to attend a personal transformation seminar.

 This seminar cleared up ten years of chronic symptoms and changed his entire belief system around health and food.